-For all their obvious flaws, sometimes financial markets really are good at predicting the future.
+For all their obvious flaws, sometimes the financial market really are good at predicting the future.
 It pays to listen, as long as you don’t blindly believe what they tell you.

 Or, if you disagree with the above, consider that the market is at least trying to predict some sort of future.
 So, being aware of what this future looks like is important.